bigskysoftware/htmx/www/content/attributes/hx-disabled-elt.md

 +++
-title = "hx-disabled-elts"
+title = "hx-disabled-elt"
 +++

-The `hx-disabled-elts` attribute allows you to specify elements that will have the `disabled` attribute added to them for the duration of the request.
+The `hx-disabled-elt` attribute allows you to specify elements that will have the `disabled` attribute added to them for the duration of the request.

 The value of this attribute is a CSS query selector of the element or elements to apply the class to,